GooogIe/UnlimitMe/README.md

 Once you have everything you need follow those steps:

 * Go to the chat group where you want the Bot to send messages.
-* Add the Telegram BOT to the group or ask someone to do it for you.
+* Add the Telegram BOT you've created to the group or ask someone to do it for you.
 * Send a dummy message to the bot (EX: /start@YourBot_bot)
 * Now go to the [releases](https://github.com/GooogIe/UnlimitMe/releases) page.
 * Download the latest Compiled Version available [(Screenshot)](http://image.prntscr.com/image/d3295f0a408f4aedad4b839a8ae82b33.png)
 * Extract it in a folder.
 * And run UlimitMe.exe [(Screenshot)](http://image.prntscr.com/image/a289c83bdaee4e59b98117dd902b26e4.png)

+# Running UnlimitMe #

+Once you're done with setup, getting token and chat ID just follow those simple steps:

-* Once opened paste in the 'Token' textbox the token copied before.
+* Once opened the tool, paste in the 'Token' textbox the token copied before.
 * Click on 'Save CIDs & Token' .
 * Click on Reload CIDs.
 * Copy the Chat ID that you need to the Chat id Textbox.